stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## What's new in version 6.0 and 7.0?

 Limited Internet Explorer 11 support.
+More to the point, IE 11 support is now a community effort.
 Starting with version 7.0, I'll reduce my efforts to support IE11.
 It's extremly difficult to hunt down bugs in IE11.
+In my installation of IE11, the debugger crashes all the time.
 But I'll happily accept pull requests for IE11.
+I can also fix bugs when you tell me which line is buggy.
+IE has a tendency to omit this info from the error messages, so I appreciate your help!

 The JavaScript files have been renamed.
 Now the file names contain the version number.
 This should avoid caching problems after updating ngx-extended-pdf-viewer.